tshi04/NATS/README.md

 # Text summarization

+- This is a Pytorch implementation of the seq2seq models for abstractive summarization.
+- Previous version with python2.7 can be found [here](https://github.com/tshi04/textsum/tree/master/tools/codes_python2.7).
+It has not been maintained for a while.
 - Neural Abstractive Summarization with Sequence-to-Sequence Models
-- Previous version with python2.7 can be found [here](https://github.com/tshi04/textsum/tree/master/tools/codes_python2.7).

 ## Requirements